ga4gh-discovery/ga4gh-case-discovery/json_schema/schemas_source/components/collection/README.md

 # Collection Components

-This contains the yaml for the collection components.
+This contains the yaml files for the collection components.

 ## count.yaml